What are the differences between a belt sander and belt grinder?

 For example: The 2FSM 2 x 48 inch Kalamazoo Industries belt sander belt speed is around 4500 SFPM and the Kalamazoo BG248 2 x 48 inch Kalamazoo Industries belt speed is around 7200 SFPM.

-In the mean time contact us with your sanding and or grinding applications so we can assist you in determine whether you need a belt sander and or belt grinder.
+In the mean time contact us with your sanding and or grinding applications so we can assist you in determine whether you need a large or small industrial belt sander and or large and or small industrial belt grinder.